-Slip and Fall in a Grocery Store: Who Is Liable
+Slip and Fall in a Grocery Store

 Imagine that you are strolling through the grocery store, minding your own business.
 Then suddenly, the world goes spinning.
 Next thing you know, you find yourself on the ground because you slipped on a spilled product.
 You’re hurt, embarrassed, and left wondering, Is a grocery store liable if I slip and fall?
 You might be even more upset if you suffer a serious injury, such as a concussion, spinal damage, or a broken bone.